Jazz was born from a

 busy young freelance drummer who plays regularly with some of the Star

 him part of the band, and he'll step in when Rob can't make it, without missing

-Virginia bands, Patrick contributes occasional bass, banjo and
+Virginia bands to count.
+Patrick contributes occasional bass, banjo and

 Trombone ace Dayl

 “Dr. Jazz” Burnett has a doctor of music arts degree from the University

 of Miami and studied jazz with